 Got home from the annual Palm Springs tournament on Sunday night and I am so happy to report to you all that I have won the tournament for the 2nd consecutive year!
 Back to back championships now and I’m so thrilled!
 Unfortunately, I didn’t shoot that under par round that I was hoping for and I did make some uncharacteristic mistakes (I’ll get into that later), but overall, I played some real solid golf and in the end I accomplished the main goal of winning the tournament.

 For those of you who didn’t follow me or read my posts from last year’s Palm Springs tournament, it is a 3 day event where we play courses at both PGA West and La Quinta.
-This year we had a field over about 90 golfers and although most of the field was just hacking it around, there are some really solid players that play in this event.
+This year we had a field of about 90 golfers and although most of the field was just hacking it around, there are some really solid players that play in this event.
 On the final round, the top 4 leading golfers in the tournament all play together and this year’s final group found me playing against some extremely good players.
 It consisted of one who played at a division 1 college team, another who qualified for the Buick Invitational PGA Tour Event here in San Diego at Torrey Pines a few years ago (it’s now called the Farmers Insurance Open) and another a scratch golfer, who plays in many USGA events and was leading me by 3 strokes…not to mention it was about 110 degrees every single day.
-This was now my 4th year attending this annual tournament in the desert and I had one it the year before so I also had that little added pressure of being defending champ!
+This was now my 4th year attending this annual tournament in the desert and I had won it the year before so I also had that little added pressure of being defending champ!

 Day 1 – PGA West – Greg Norman Course